 - That means listening to Mom/Dad

-- Use encouraging words with our toddler between waking and going to sleep.
+- Use encouraging words with our toddler between waking up and going to sleep.

 - Put a routine in place that suits your family’s needs.

 - The Moms on Call Toddler book includes typical day schedules for families with a Toddler and Newborn.